Ryanondocin2019/Twitter_Sentiment_Analysis_Logistic_Regression/README.md

 user: the user that tweeted (robotickilldozr)
 text: the text of the tweet (Lyx is cool)

-The data was vectorized via TF-IDF and modeled using Logisic Regression to asses whether it was positive or negative.
+The data was vectorized via TF-IDF and modeled using Logisic Regression to asses whether it's sentiment either was positive or negative.
 The testing ROC AUC was improved from 68% to 88% via L2 Regularization and hyperparameter tuning.